darrentang7i/investment-site/README.md

 ![Preview](./public/preview.png)

-We've created three main components to our project
+We've created three main components to our project **Investigator Quiz**
-* Investigator Quiz
-Used to help students and new investors learn more about themselves, benchmark where they start, and also set goals for their investing future
+*Used to help students and new investors learn more about themselves, benchmark where they start, and also set goals for their investing future
-* Investigator Dashboard
+**Investigator Dashboard**
-A one-stop-shop interface that will link with Scotiabank's iTrade platform to facilitate in easy portfolio management.
+*A one-stop-shop interface that will link with Scotiabank's iTrade platform to facilitate in easy portfolio management.
 Based off of the results from our quiz, we will tailor learning resources and featured investment options to help users navigate thier own investment journey.
-* Investigator Blog
+**Investigator Blog**
-We believe that experience and sharing knowledge is key to growth.
+*We believe that experience and sharing knowledge is key to growth.
 We wanted to provide a platform where users should share their investing experiences while also gaining access to expert takes on investing matters.

 Our front-end site was created using React, with an express back-end to link our quiz to a dynamic dashboard.

-Scotia iNVESTIGATOR will transform the way students, and potentially all novice investors, begin their investment journey and navigate their portfolios, allowing them to #Invest, Navigate, Investigate.#
+Scotia iNVESTIGATOR will transform the way students, and potentially all novice investors, begin their investment journey and navigate their portfolios, allowing them to

+#Invest.
+Navigate.
+Investigate.#

 ## Available Scripts